News, events, media, seminars and more

 The BBC has reported that the number of prosecutions in England and Wales that collapsed has risen sharply by 70% over the last two years due to police failing to properly disclose evidence.
 In 2017, 916 people had charges dropped over evidence disclosure failings, which was up from 537 in 2014 and 2015.

-CYFOR Digital Media Investigator and Head of Cell Site Analysis, Matt Lashley, who has over 15 years’ experience within the field has his own expert thoughts on the situation;
+CYFOR Head of Investigations and digital forensics expert, Matt Lashley, who has over 15 years’ experience within the field has his own expert thoughts on the situation;

 “The issues surrounding the evidence disclosure failings fall into two categories;